 - spending quality time with friends and family.

 Getting involved in local projects is an excellent way to enhance your trip and make a positive difference at the same time.
 Projects range from twelve-month conservation placements to a few days clearing beaches of litter, and can be arranged before you leave or once you get there.
 Many students are now opting to take a break – a 'gap year' – between high school and university, to learn about the world and volunteer for environmental and human welfare causes.
 If time is tight, consider staying with indigenous communities to learn about their culture and support their way of life.

-Sustainable shopping while on holiday includes the food you eat, the souvenirs and gifts you buy, and where you spend your money.
+Make sustainable shopping choices while on holiday when purchasing food, souvenirs and gifts, and where you spend your money.